DPhil, Oxford University

 MSc, London School of Economics

 Prayaag Akbar is the author of a critically-acclaimed work of fiction, Leila.
-His novel, published early in 2017, won the Tata Lit Live!
-First Book Award and has been shortlisted for the Edinburgh International Bookfest First Book Award, the Hindu Prize for Best Fiction and the Shakti Bhatt Award.
-It is now being developed into a series by Netflix.
+His novel, published early in 2017, won the Crossword Jury Prize and the Tata Lit Live!
+First Book Award and was shortlisted for the Hindu Prize for Best Fiction and the Shakti Bhatt Award.
+It was developed into a series by Netflix, directed by Deepa Mehta.
 In July 2018, a new edition was released in the United Kingdom and a number of other territories.

 Prayaag has worked as a journalist in a number of leading Indian publications.
 He was a consulting editor with Mint, a leading Indian financial newspaper, and before that was the deputy editor of the news website Scroll, where he was an early member of the team.